xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

   but about does the space have local-loop or not
   (or say, self-loop (a loop formed by one element itself)).

-TODO Why the above judgment is not true for general cell-complexes?
+TODO Why the above judgment is not true for general cell complexes?

 TODO For the above design to work, we must be able to get the spherical coordinate space of the boundary